 Particle Numbers and Concentrations Network

 Particulate matter (PM) in the atmosphere generally comprises solids and liquids, with particle sizes that range from a few nanometres (nm) in diameter to about 100 micrometres (µm).
 The chemical composition of PM is varied and the constituents of PM at any location will depend on many factors such as emission sources and meteorological conditions.

 What is the purpose of the network?

 How is the network run?

-The Particle Numbers and Concentrations Network is run by NPL in partnership with Imperial College on behalf of Defra and the Devolved Administrations.
+The PCN Network is run by the National Physical Laboratory (NPL) in partnership with the Environment Research Group (ERG) at Imperial College London (ICL) on behalf of Defra and the Devolved Administrations.
 The data analysis and interpretation focuses on:

 - Analysis of particulate concentrations, in terms of the relationships between different size fractions, emission sources, episodes of high particulate pollution, and contribution of windblown suspended particles.

 - Seasonal variations and local meteorological factors related to changes in particle mass and number concentrations.

 - Diurnal variations in particle number concentrations and chemical composition.

 - Relationships between particle number concentrations and chemical composition from sites in the network, and information taken from other ratified data sets such as AURN data.

 - Comparative analysis between secondary particles, the PM2.5 fraction and particle sizes and numbers.

 Research reports and annual reports from this network can be found in the Library section of this website.